Tallinn • Remote

 Laser focused on our users: data engineers.
 Data governance, the space we broadly fit into, tends to be top down; tools and rules thrust upon data engineers.
 Instead, Alvin is being built by and in close collaboration with data engineers, solving their real ‘hair on fire’ problems by augmenting (rather than interrupting) their workflows.

 Deep integrations that ‘just work’.
 Alvin becomes more powerful with every big data tool (e.g. Snowflake, Looker, Airflow, dbt) it connects with; it feeds on metadata after all.
-We’re continually adding new integrations based on the greatest potential impact, whilst sticking to our principles of zero setup and minimum permissions.
+We’re continually adding new integrations based on the greatest potential impact, whilst sticking to our principles of zero setup and metadata only access.